Documentation Index

 | Nonce embedded | Attestation is fresh, not replayed |

-| mr_config matches compose | Running code matches published Docker compose |
+| Compose hash matches mr_config | Running code matches published Docker compose |

 | Request/response hash | Your exact request was signed |